• Skip to primary navigation

 I vividly remember eating my lunch while watching Sesame Street after morning preschool, tuning into the Muppet Show with my mom in the evenings, seeing the Labyrinth as a tween in the movie theater, hanging onto my childhood and watching Fraggle Rock reruns with my little sister during my teen years, and singing Rainbow Connection as a lullaby to my tiny babies.
 But nothing compares to enjoying these characters all over again as a mom with my own kids.

 We dedicated one entire day of our trip to seeing the Center for Puppetry Arts not realizing the size of the museum lends itself to an afternoon visit.
-We had a scheduled guided tour through the Henson exhibit scheduled for 3 pm so we took a mid-day break and headed over to Atlantic Station for lunch.
+We had a scheduled guided tour through the Henson exhibit scheduled for 3 pm so we took a mid-day break and headed over to Atlantic Station for lunch

 We summoned an Uber driver to take us back to the museum after our break and our enthusiasm for the exhibit was contagious.
 Our driver couldn't believe we had driven down from Charlotte just to see the puppets but when we started listing off all the characters he stopped us and said, "You mean BIG BIRD is in there?!"